-Well... the Aurora's ready to go and I'm sure getting clearance won't be a problem.
-I'll call over to see if Parsons, Smith or Tompkins want to go along.
+JOHN Well... the Aurora's ready to go and I'm sure getting clearance won't be a problem.
+I'll call over

 John hurries out of the room as Sarah gathers some equipment.

 He returns and raises his eyebrows a couple of times.